We’re bringing in-person play-a-long events back in 2021! More details will be announced soon but here is what’s in the works!

 Namory Keita was born in the village of Sangbarala, Guinea into a family of well-known drummers.
 At age seven he began drumming, eventually becoming the lead drummer for his village.
 Namory holds regular classes all over Southern Maine and leads the drum and dance group New Moon Ensemble.

-Led by Chris Marro of Midcoast School of Music- Lobsterman Park – TIME TBD
+Led by Chris Marro of Midcoast School of Music- Lobsterman Park – 2:00PM-3:00PM

 How do those amazing street drummers make music with just a five-gallon bucket?
 Learn the basics of the boom boom bap with Chris Marro!
 We provide the sticks and buckets.
 You bring the rhythm!